Mapping microhabitats

 Step by step

-- Learners can work independently or in small groups.
-Give each a copy of the Microhabitats Worksheet - Homes and Help for Nature ticksheet.
+1. Learners can work independently or in small groups.
+Give each learner or group a Homes and help for nature Worksheet.

-- Move round your site, if needed, and repeat this process until you have covered all areas.
+5. Move round your site, if needed, and repeat this process until you have identified all microhabitats on your site.

-- If you used a printed map, transfer each microhabitat point on to the online Nature Park map using the Habitat Mapper tool back in the classroom.
-This is a really important step to ensure your site and your observations are part of national community science research.
+6. If you used a printed map, remember to add the microhabitats identified to the Nature Park map using the Habitat Mapper tool when you are back in the classroom.
+This is a really important step to ensure your site and your observations contribute to real-world, groundbreaking research by the Natural History Museum into nature recovery.

-- Bring the group together and discuss how each item on your map might support nature – is it a long term home, a resource for breeding, a source of food or temporary shelter?
+7. Bring the group together and discuss how each item on your map might support nature – is it a long-term home, a resource for breeding, a source of food or temporary shelter?
 What kinds of animals might use it?

 Reflection

-Discuss with learners how many of the different homes and help for nature items were found.
+Discuss with learners how many of the different microhabitats on the worksheet were found.
 Did you only have one of each, or multiple?
-Ask learners if they noticed any items that were not on the ticksheet and discuss how these may help nature.
+Ask learners if they noticed any items that were not on the worksheet and how these may help nature.
 Are there opportunities to add more or different kinds of homes and help for nature on your site?
 Encourage learners to share their observations and ideas during this discussion.